tale/trap2/README.md

 `trap2` is a terminal emulator for macOS that uses the GPU to render the terminal.
 It's built with OpenGL 2 Legacy, GLFW 3, and `libvterm`, with a focus on simplicity and performance.
-Currently, this project is in a very unstable and it won't even compile for you right now.
+Currently, this project is in a very unstable and it most likely won't even compile for you right now.

 ### Future Goals
 This is very much a work in progress, and I have a lot of ideas for the future: